lenewsad/IntuneEDU/IntuneEDU/how-do-i-manage-settings.md

 ---

-## Manage settings

-Settings are managed on a per-group basis.
-You can manage the simple list of useful settings using [Express Configuration](how-do-i-manage-settings.md#manage-settings-with-express-configuration) or view a full list of settings for [working with groups](settings-inheritance.md).
+## How do I manage settings?

+You can manage a variety of settings for your users, apps, and devices with Intune.
+It is how you will change how devices can respond to user actions.

+When settings are applied to a group of devices, users are affected when they access a device from that group.
+If a setting is applied to a group of users,

 Device settings apply to all devices in their group.
 Settings that are **Not configured** allow the user to define their settings on their devices themselves.

-> [!NOTE]
-> Intune for Education settings such as **Block** or **Allow** override the device’s settings.
-For example, if a device has a camera and that camera is enabled by default, but the group setting for that device has Camera set to **Block**, [then the camera on the device will be turned off](settings-inheritance.md).

 ## Manage settings for groups